geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Cool.

 ##### **Geohot** [[00:58:26](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3506)]
-And we'll also get B1TG access to the 350x we can see about LVM.
+And we'll also get B1TG access to the 350x we can see about LLVM.

 ##### **Qazalin** [[00:58:34](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3514)]
 Cool.